Follow

 Run UNetbootin without installing

 You can run the UNetbootin tool on Ubuntu without installing it.
-If you only need to run it once to create a bootable USB drive, run it without installing it.
+If you only need to create a bootable USB drive once, running it without installation works well.

 To do that, visit the UNetbootin download page.